jmswtlk/GitHub-ing/Rlog.md

 08/16/2019 -- Got GitHub'ing set up with our own format from the PortalToTruth.
 Will review this for improvement after doing a process review.
 Notes will be posted at the public page while re-organization goes on.

 09/17/2019 -- Several items pending with some notion of priority coming to fore.
 Resources, mostly time, are always an issue.

+09/19/2019 -- Need to get back to the jekyll blog introduction, for a month ago.